Plachtaa/VALL-E-X/README.md

 Not comfortable with APIs?
 No problem!
 We've also created a user-friendly graphical interface for VALL-E X. It allows you to interact with the model effortlessly, making voice cloning and multilingual speech synthesis a breeze.

-## 🚀 Getting Started

-Follow these simple steps to get started with VALL-E X:

-1. Clone this repository to your local machine.
-2. (To be completed)

 ## 🙌 Contribute

 We welcome contributions from the community to make VALL-E X even better!
 If you have ideas, bug fixes, or want to add more languages, emotions, or accents to the model, feel free to submit a pull request.
 Together, we can take VALL-E X to new heights!